-Over the next few weeks, I am going to be doing a blog series about what Literature-Based education is all about.
-Today, I’ll start by briefly going over what makes a book “living,” and then we’ll talk about how to choose the best books for your child.
+Over the next few weeks, I’ll be writing a blog series about what Literature-Based education is all about.
+Today, I’ll start by briefly going over what makes a book “living,” and then we’ll discuss how to choose the best books for your child.
 What makes a book “living?”
-I should start … Continue reading "A Literature-Based Education: Choosing Great Literature"
+I should start out by explaining what … Continue reading "A Literature-Based Education: Choosing Great Literature"

 I’ve mentioned a few times now that I’ll be combining my older three children into Level 7 – Exploring Your World, and several people have asked me what I’m adding to it to make it high school level for my oldest.
 So I thought I’d go ahead and write a blog post to explain how we … Continue reading "Multi-Grade Teaching – An Example"